pau-amaro-seoane/bin/README.md

 # bin

 This is a collection of a few scripts that I deem interesting to share with other people.
-Since I am using OpenBSD, you might want to check that the script are compatible with your OS.
+Since I am using OpenBSD, you might want to check that they are compatible with your OS.

 Pau Amaro Seoane